 Strategic Investments in TOD

 Projects are eligible if they are located within a LCA-TOD-Eligible Area.
 These are station areas within one-half mile of LRT, BRT, commuter rail, or high-frequency express bus stations that are currently operational or will be operational by 2020.
 Projects within one-quarter mile of high frequency local bus routes are also eligible.
 By focusing TOD in LCA-TOD-Eligible Areas, the Council aims to encourage development that will be within at least a 10-minute walk to the station, thereby maximizing access to transit for residents and workers across the Region.

 Applicants seeking funding for projects outside of LCA-TOD-Eligible Areas should consider the LCDA or TBRA regular programs.

 A Comprehensive Source of Funding

 LCA-TOD grants allow applicants to apply for funding from the Livable Communities Demonstration Account (LCDA) and Tax Base Revitalization Account (TBRA) in the same application, which helps to reduce uncertainty and expedite TOD projects.
 The accounts provide funding for the following:

-LCDA – site assembly, placemaking activities, and publically-accessible infrastructure.
+LCDA – site assembly, placemaking activities, energy efficiency installations, and publicly-accessible infrastructure.
 The grant-funded activities should support development that is connected to transit, intensifies land uses, connects housing and employment, and provides a mix of housing and affordability.
+Pre-Development funding is also available in a separate funding opportunity.

 Review by TOD Experts

 Reviews are conducted in a two-step process.
 The Step 1 process includes Council staff with expertise in TOD, affordable housing, urban design, and environmental design.
 Projects that meet the Step 1 threshold are reviewed by the Livable Communities Advisory Committee (LCAC), composed of professionals in the fields of development, local government, finance, transportation, environment, and site design.
 Recommendations are presented to the Council’s Community Development Committee (CDC), and to the full Council shortly thereafter.